lane-webperformance/legion-io-fetch/README.md

 request so that we can reliably measure the time for the entire exchange.
 Accordingly, this API works a little differently from that specification.

-The result of every function call is a Legion Io instance containing a Response.
+The result of every function call is a Legion Io containing a Response.
 Most users will be interested in the 'body' field of the response.

 fetch.text(input,init)
 ---------------